manohargumma/Post-Synthesis-GLS-STA-Fundamentals/README.md

 - Latches can allow "time borrowing" across clock phases.
 - STA checks that data can safely use part of the next clock phase without violating setup/hold.

+### Slew Analysis

+**Slew Analysis** checks the **rate of change of a signal** (rise and fall time) as it propagates through gates and interconnects.
+It ensures signals transition fast enough for reliable operation.

+- **Slew Rate:** Time taken for a signal to transition from low → high (rise) or high → low (fall).
+- **Types of Slew in STA:**
+  1. **Data Slew (Max/Min):**
+     - **Max data slew:** Slowest transition, can cause setup violations.
+     - **Min data slew:** Fastest transition, can cause hold violations or glitches.
+  2. **Clock Slew (Max/Min):**
+     - **Max clock slew:** Slow clock edges may reduce timing margin, causing setup issues.
+     - **Min clock slew:** Very fast edges may increase overshoot or crosstalk, affecting hold.

+- **Purpose:**
+  - Ensures signals meet **timing constraints**.
+  - Prevents **timing violations, glitches, and signal integrity issues**.

+### Load Analysis

+**Load Analysis** evaluates the **capacitive load** driven by gates and interconnects in a digital circuit.
+It ensures that signals propagate fast enough to meet timing constraints.

+- **Definition:** Total load seen by a gate output due to connected gates, interconnects, and pins.
+- **Key Components:**
+  1. **Fanout:** Number of gates driven by a single output.
+     - Higher fanout → higher delay → potential setup violations.
+  2. **Capacitance:** Sum of input capacitances of connected gates + wire capacitance.
+     - Higher capacitance → slower signal transitions → affects both setup and hold.
+### Clock Analysis

+**Clock Analysis** checks key properties of the clock signal to ensure reliable operation of sequential circuits.

+- **Clock Skew:**
+  - The difference in arrival time of the clock at different flip-flops.
+  - Positive skew reduces setup margin; negative skew reduces hold margin.

+- **Clock Width:**
+  - The duration of the clock pulse (high or low phase).
+  - Ensures flip-flops have enough time to capture and propagate data correctly.